U.S. denies delaying global climate deal

 The two biggest issues for negotiators in Durban are finding a way of updating the Kyoto Protocol, the only global pact that enforces carbon cuts, and finding the necessary cash to help poor countries tackle climate change.

-China, the United States and India, the world's top three carbon emitters, are not bound by Kyoto's emissions targets.
+China, the United States and India, the world's top three carbon emitters, have not ratified Kyoto.

 SCEPTICISM

-Stern's apparent support for the EU roadmap met with some skepticism, particularly from the island nations most threatened by the rising sea levels caused by global warming.
+Stern's apparent support for the EU roadmap met with some scepticism, particularly from the island nations most threatened by the rising sea levels caused by global warming.

 "Thank you very much, let me see that in the negotiation room, let me see that in the text," Grenada's Foreign Minister Karl Hood said in response.